renato-rudnicki/terraform-google-enterprise-genai/0-bootstrap/README-Jenkins.md

    for i in `find -name 'backend.tf'`; do sed -r -i "s/UPDATE_ME|UPDATE_PROJECTS_BACKEND/${backend_bucket}/" $i; done
    ```

-1. You need to manually plan and apply only once the `shared` environments since `development`, `non-production`, and `production` depend on it.
+1. You need to manually plan and apply only once the `shared` environments since `development`, `nonproduction`, and `production` depend on it.
 1. Use `terraform output` to get the Cloud Build project ID and the projects step Terraform Service Account from 0-bootstrap output.
 An environment variable `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` will be set using the Terraform Service Account to enable impersonation.

    ```bash